Data structures used by FieldTrip

 . - It is also allowed that a data structure does not have an explicit dimord.
 In that case FieldTrip will - where needed - use heuristics to determine how the data field is to be interpreted.

-To determine what the dimensions of a data field represent, FIeldTrip functions use the private getdimord function.
+To determine what the dimensions of a data field represent, FieldTrip functions use the private getdimord function.
 To determine their size, they use the private getdimsiz function.
 Another private function that plays a role for managing the dimord field is fixdimord.

-element | field |
+dimord element | corresponding metadata field |

 ---|---|